DanielaValentino/GitProject/README.md

 >You use this command to create a new branch.  *Ex.* git branch test

 - git branch -d -branchname-
->With this command you erase the selected branch. *Ex.* git branch-d test
+>With this command you can remove the selected branch. *Ex.* git branch-d test

 - git branch -a
 >It lists all branches in repository.